Last updated on November 17, 2025

 Behold the Multiverse

-At face value Behold the Multiverse is pretty much Glimmer of Genius without foretell.
-Glimmer itself was eminently playable and you can split the cost up over multiple turns.
-Excellent in control mirrors when you want to hold up mana for your counterspell, this card was a premium common in Kaldheim Limited and is still played in Standard to this day.
+At face value, Behold the Multiverse is pretty much Glimmer of Genius, subbing out energy for foretell.
+Glimmer itself was eminently playable and you can split this card's cost up over multiple turns.
+Excellent in control mirrors when you want to hold up mana for your counterspell, this card was a premium common in Kaldheim Limited and saw plenty of Standard play.

 Saw It Coming